 While the simplicity of the OXO offers many benefits, it also causes some problems.
 For one, there is no good way to drain the grease produced from cooking bacon and sausage.
 Additionally, while the three-ply non-stick coating suggests long-term durability, the food release properties proved to be subpar.
 Perhaps with use-induced seasoning, it will improve over time — we can't say.
 Despite these issues, this model has a lot to offer, and it will fit well in most kitchens.

-The Lodge Pre-Seasoned Cast Iron is a simple kitchen tool that can do a lot.
+The Lodge Pre-Seasoned Cast Iron Griddle is a simple kitchen tool that can do a lot.
 It's great for searing and finishing in the oven.
-It has excellent heat retention and distribution.
-Thus, it yields great pancakes.
+It has excellent heat retention and distribution, a factor that helps it turn out great pancakes.
 Additionally, it makes a killer sunny-side-up fried egg in the traditional fashion.
-That said, it has its shortcomings, to be sure.

 The trouble with the Lodge is that its shape and size are limiting.
 Bacon doesn't fit on the round surface very well, and the 10.5-inch diameter doesn't offer much real estate.
 Additionally, there is no good way to remove the grease while cooking, so you're faced with many splatters.
 Lastly, the pan isn't non-stick and requires oil for reliable food release.
 However, this pan's handle and size make it easy to move when it's hot, and that's a real boon.